dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ### Repetitions and Enhanced Coverage Levels {#ECLs}

 Enhanced Coverage Levels determine the number of repetitions in the uplink channel.
-Coverage levels range from 0 for normal operation and 2 for the worst case scenario, and repetitions range from 2 to 128.
+Coverage levels range from 0 for normal operation and 2 for the worst case scenario, and repetitions range from 2 to 128 in uplink, and up to 2048 in downlink.
 Although the network determines the ECL for the UE device, it is factors such as RF network conditions interference that influence the number of repetitions.
 Network operators should provide enough coverage to allow devices to be mostly in coverage class 0 or 1.
 Depending on the NB-IoT deployment, the network could have large areas, or devices located in deep locations which unfortunately mean they operate in Coverage Class 2.
 It would be best to minimize ECL 2 except for deep indoor penetration use cases due to the high energy usage since it uses high repetitions for the RACH process and also higher coding schemes when transmitting data.

 An example of sending a 200 byte message in ECL 2 with good SNR can include 5 RACH transmission bursts, a Transmission Block Size ~43 bytes, one repetition and taking just over 1 second, consuming 200uWh.
 For the same example in bad SNR, the TBS allocated 32 bytes per chunk, with a repetition of 8 and 4.
 It took 5.5 seconds and consumed 1.07mWh -- fives times as much as before.